2016 Cactus Bowl (December)

 The 2016 Cactus Bowl was a post-season American college football bowl game played on December 27, 2016 at Chase Field in Phoenix, Arizona.
-This was the twenty-eighth edition of the Cactus Bowl, which was previously known as the Copper Bowl, the Insight.com Bowl, the Insight Bowl, and the Buffalo Wild Wings Bowl.
+This was the 28th edition of the Cactus Bowl, although only the third played under that name.
 Sponsored by the Motel 6 chain of budget motels, the game is officially known as the Motel 6 Cactus Bowl.

 The bowl featured the Baylor Bears of the Big 12 Conference against the Boise State Broncos of the Mountain West Conference, and was the concluding game of the season for both teams.

 Teams

 The game features tie-ins from the Big 12 Conference and the Mountain West Conference.

 Baylor Bears

 Baylor opened the year 6–0 to become bowl eligible.
 They raised in the polls to as high as #8 in the AP poll and a tie for #6 in the coaches poll.
 However, the Bears would finish the season on a six-game losing streak to finish in the season 6–6.
 The team had to also deal all season with the ongoing Baylor University football scandal.